 - Managerial or cost accounting.

-They must also have at least 36 hours of business coursework, which may include:
+CPA candidates must also have at least 36 hours of business coursework prior to becoming a CPA, which may include:

 - Business law